-Since the underlying metrics are factorized as quadratic terms, we optimize Equation (9) by utilizing position-based dynamics (PBD) [53], which is also detailed in [33].
-Incorporating heuristic approaches in Section 6.1, the synthesis requires 10 iterations to converge on average after heuristic attempts.
+Since the underlying metrics are factorized as quadratic terms, we optimize Equation 9 by utilizing position-based dynamics (PBD) [53], which is also detailed in [33].
+Incorporating heuristic approaches in section 6.1, the synthesis requires 10 iterations to converge on average after heuristic attempts.

-EXPERIMENTS 7
+7 EXPERIMENTS

 In this section, we conduct several experiments including comparisons to the state-of-the-art techniques to verify the effectiveness of our framework.
 Formulating functional groups using CSR enables us to generate hybrid rooms without manually providing a predefined room type at the beginning of synthesis [19], [20].
-Fig. 12 shows various synthesized results.
-Please find more results in the supplementary materials, which can be found on the Computer Society Digital Library at http://doi.ieeecomputersociety.org/ 10.1109/TVCG.2021.3050143.
+Figure 12 shows various synthesized results.
+Please find more results in the supplementary materials.